 In the fashion and celebrity world, it’s been a bit of a trend lately to show your nail line (where the skin meets the underside of the nail) and to not have fully opaque nails.
-I think indie makers have had a bit of an influence on that and also the jelly nail trend and maybe even the glazed donut trend!
+I think indie makers have had a bit of an influence on that and also the jelly nail trend (like this, this, this and this) and maybe even the glazed donut trend (here and here)!

 And then there are some nail polishes that we call one coat wonders!
 That means that they are completely opaque in just one coat.
 And if an opaque nail is what you are going for and you get that achieved in just one coat, why do a second?
 Again it’s up to personal preference.
 If a nail polish looks great in just one coat, I usually leave it that way.
 But, if I have the time and want to add another layer of durability, sometimes I do a second layer even with one coat wonders.
 Check out one of our best-selling and favorite one coat wonders here!